-People of all ages can suffer from sight defects.
-Causing these defects are conditions such as short sightedness (myopia), long sightedness (hypermetropia), astigmatism and presbyopia (sight degeneration as you grow older), such as the correct type of lenses to be fitted in glasses or if you wish contact lenses.
+People of all ages can suffer from sight defects such as short sightedness (myopia), long sightedness (hypermetropia), astigmatism and presbyopia (sight deterioration as you grow older).
+The examination will allow the optometrist to determine the lenses required to correct your vision.
+The prescription lenses can be made up as either glasses or, if you wish contact lenses.

 Our eye tests are thorough and by booking a test with us you can be assured our expert optometrist and staff will provide you with all the assistance and guidance you require.

 Please fill in your details below to request an appointment...

 Or call us on 01952 811750 to arrange your booking

 If you are homebound we can also arrange to visit you to carry out an eye test.

 Are you entitled to a free NHS eye test?